mrochon/b2csamples/Policies/MultiTenant/Readme.md

 Connect-IefPolicies <yourtenantname>
 ```

-6. Create a certificate for your B2C policies to authenticate to the REST functions and deploy it to the RestClient policy key container in B2C:
+6. Create a certificate for your B2C policies to authenticate to the REST functions and deploy it to the RestClient policy key container in B2C.
+Its public key needs to be provided to the REST API application (see above).

 ```PowerShell
 New-IefPoliciesCert RestClient -validityMonths 24